-Career Day 2017 will take place on 20 July, 9:30-16:30 and has the theme "influence".
-It will feature roles in which non-academic scientists can influence the future of science, whether that be through science policy, science communication, supporting the next generation of scientists, or steering innovation in industry.
+Career Day 2017 took place on 20 July, 9:30-16:30 and had the theme "influence".
+It featured roles in which non-academic scientists can influence the future of science, whether that be through science policy, science communication, supporting the next generation of scientists, or steering innovation in industry.
+The programme for the 2017 event can be found below.

 Ciarán Carolan, Research and Development Officer, European Agency for the operational management of large-scale IT systems in the area of freedom, security and justice, Tallinn, Estonia